AndreRudolph/impulsephp-doc/docs/client/components.md

     window.Message = Message;</code>
 </pre>

+The code snippet <span class="code-hint">parentComponent.getParentWrapper(childIndex).append(node);</span> is required in order to retrieve the insertion point from the parent component where the message component should be appended to.

 Based on that implementation way you have the free flexibility of javascript code to create more complex components with ease.